Beirut: five of the worst non-nuclear explosions in history

 On the evening of July 17, 1944, at the height of World War II, sailors loaded 10 kilotons of ammunition, including explosives and bombs, onto two US Navy transport ships in Port Chicago, California.

-At some point, an explosion of incredible power occurred on one of the ships - more powerful than in the port of Beirut.
+At some point, an explosion of incredible force occurred on one of the ships - more powerful than in the port of Beirut.
 He killed all 320 sailors on both ships.
 The explosion practically destroyed the town of Port Chicago.
 390 people were injured.
 The bodies of the dead sailors were found a mile from the explosion site.

-“All buildings are mutilated beyond recognition.
-All glasses are broken.
-I'm trying to type this story on the only typewriter left in town in a wreckage warehouse, ”wrote a San Francisco Chronicle reporter from the scene.
+“All the buildings have been mutilated beyond recognition.
+All the windows were broken.
+“I’m trying to type this story on the only typewriter left in the city in a warehouse that is a pile of rubble,” a San Francisco Chronicle reporter wrote from the scene.

-When the port resumed operations in early August, 258 black sailors refused to load ammunition for fear of another explosion, an event that has gone down in history as the Port Chicago Riot.
-They indicated that they had not received any training before being sent to load the explosives.
+When the port reopened in early August, 258 black sailors refused to load ammunition for fear of another explosion—an event that became known as the “Port Chicago Riot.”
+They indicated that they had not received any training before being sent to load explosives.

 When the command announced that it viewed their actions as disobeying orders, 208 sailors returned to work.
 They were subsequently dismissed from the navy in disgrace.